Hostels for the Senior Who is Young at Heart

 I recently spent a month traveling solo through Ireland staying 26 nights at 13 different hostels in nine cities and towns.
 Along the way I learned a thing or two about how to enjoy a youthful environment.

-Book ahead.
-A great hostel advantage is it's not always necessary to book in advance.
-But if you want more comfort and
+A great hostel advantage is it's not always necessary to book in advance, though the online tools now are better than ever.
+If you want more comfort and

-greater security, call ahead and request a single room.
+greater security, call or go online to the many hostel booking websites and reserve a single room.
 More expensive, yes, but worth it.

 next to the bus station—like Isaacs in Dublin—also happens to be beside the elevated train tracks.